Compliance › Software

 7. You have a solution that is continuously updated based on new legislation or technology

 Legislation and technology is not a statistic.
-There are constantly new sections, decisions, and technological possibilities that you have to deal with.
+There are constantly new sections, decisions, and technological possibilities such as NIS2 directive and the AI Act that you have to deal with.
 That's what an external platform does for you.

 8. You can easily access documentation and reporting